criminal court work

-If you are not eligible for Legal Aid we will discuss the financing of your case on an individual basis and explain to you the fees which will be incurred.
+We will discuss the financing of your case on an individual basis and explain to you the fees which will be incurred.
 We regularly accept payment by instalments and agree fixed rate fees for specific types of case, such as Sheriff Court Summary cases.

 Stages Of Advice

 As soon as you hear the police wish to speak to you about an investigation, you should contact us.
 We will arrange a suitable time for you to attend the police station and avoid any of the embarrassment of being taken away in handcuffs in the back of a police car.
 You have a fundamental right to silence as an accused person or as a suspect, when detained.
 You are not required to answer any questions other than confirming your name, address and date of birth.
 You have the right to have your solicitor informed that you have been detained and the right to a private consultation, normally via telephone, with your solicitor before any interview takes place.
 If you are detained, make sure that you ask the police to contact us immediately.

 If you do not tell the police that we are your solicitors, you could end up with a lawyer working from a call centre.
 They will not have any local knowledge nor the ability to speak to the police officers dealing with your case prior to advising you.

 Please note that following your private consultation, anything you say during an interview, or at anytime, can be used as evidence against you at court.
 It is important to remember that you can make no comment, and you should do so until you have been advised by us.